Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

-Let $T\in L(X)$.
-A vector subspace $Y$ of $X$ is called an \emph{irregular manifold} for $T$ if every vector $y\in Y\setminus\{0\}$ is irregular for $T$.
-The following result is inspired by \cite{BBMP2015}*{Theorem 20} which states that if the asymptotic cell of $\vecz$ is dense in $X$ and $T$ is sensitive then $T$ admits a dense irregular manifold.
-The proof here is different from that of \cite{BBMP2015}*{Theorem 20}.
+The following result is inspired by \cite[Theorem 20]{BBMP2015}, which states that if the asymptotic cell of $\vecz$ is dense in $X$ and $T$ is sensitive then $T$ admits a dense irregular manifold.
+The proof here is different from that of \cite[Theorem 20]{BBMP2015} and the statement also contains that of \cite[Corollary 21]{BBMP2015}.